-The Cumberland Valley School District recognizes that each student's mode of dress and grooming is a manifestation of personal style and individual preference.
-The district will not interfere with the right of students and their parents to make decisions regarding their appearance except when their choices affect the educational program of the schools or the health and safety of others.
+The Board recognizes that each student's mode of dress and grooming is a manifestation of personal style and individual preference.

+The Board has the authority to impose limitations on students' dress in school.
+The Board will not interfere with the right of students and their parents/guardians to make decisions regarding their appearance, except when their choices disrupt the educational program of the schools or constitute a health or safety hazard.